iranzo/iranzo.github.io/source/_posts/2015-05-01-intel-amt-on-linux-for-remote-control-slash-fencing.markdown

 Check `man amttool` for other commands like `reset`, `powercycle`.

-IMPORTANT: note that some power state changes can only be performed based on previous status, you can check with `info` the available ones and current status of syste,.
+IMPORTANT: note that some power state changes can only be performed based on previous status, you can check with `info` the available ones and current status of system.

 As a bonus, there's a RFE[^1] for requesting this tool to be incorporated as power fencing mechanism in fence-agents once 'amtterm' is included in RHEL, in the meantime it's already available in Fedora, and when it comes to RHEL, **hopefully** could also be used as fence agent for Clusters and RHEV.